Policy and Procedure

 - The HoD should confirm in a letter to the member of staff the details and actions of the meeting.
 This may include an extension to their probationary.

 - Following the formal review period, where a member of staff has not reached the required standards of performance during their probation, despite efforts to address this, the procedure described below should be followed.

-Final Formal (Decision) Meeting - Led by the Deputy Vice Chancellor and Provost (DVC&P)
+Final Formal (Decision) Meeting - Chaired by the Dean of Faculty

 Non-confirmation in post

 - Non-confirmation in post is termination of the probationary Lecturer's employment.
 This should only be considered where the member of staff has been taken through the procedure as described above and has not met the required standards.
 This may follow a probationary Lecturer failing to reach a satisfactory standard of performance during an extension of the probationary period.

 - Where a member of staff has failed to achieve the required standards of performance required for their position, the HoD will recommend to the Dean of Faculty that the member of staff should not be confirmed in post.
 A final formal (decision) meeting - to be led by the Dean of Faculty - will be convened to consider this and a decision made about the employment status of the member of staff.

 - The member of staff should be invited in writing to attend the meeting, allowing appropriate notice.
 The letter should include a report from the HoD detailing how they have not met the required standards of performance and advising them that a possible outcome of the meeting could be the decision not to confirm them in post.

 - The member of staff will have a right to be accompanied at the meeting by a work colleague or trade union representative and should be notified of this in the letter.

 - Guidance should be sought from the HR Adviser who will also be in attendance at the decision meeting.